Denman-Digital/gutestrap/readme.md

 - Use to build production code for your block inside `dist` folder.
 - Runs once and reports back the gzip file sizes of the produced code.

+## 👉  `npm run build:dist`
+- Use to build production code for your block inside `dist` folder.
+- Also installs non-dev composer packages, and removes dev ones
+- Runs once and reports back the gzip file sizes of the produced code.

 <br>

 ---